Baule8520/MA-Plots/README.md

 More information can be found in the Readme of the selected hardware folder...

-- ADC = Analog-Digital-Konverter (and current measurement with Shunt)
+- ADC = Analog-Digital-Konverter
 - DCDC = Gleichspannungswandler [outdated]
+- Hall_Sensor = Strommessung mit Hall Sensor
 - Inverter = Wechselrichter [outdated]
 - MCP4151 = Elektronisches Potentiometer
+- Shunt = Strommessung mit Shunt Widerstand

 #### Used Software